JasonKStevens/PuzzleBox.CodeContracts/README.md

 # PuzzleBox.CodeContracts

+The purpose of this project is to work through the idea of combining [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract) (DbC) and [Promises](https://en.wikipedia.org/wiki/Futures_and_promises).
+The contract defines the specification of the routine and the promise monitors its fulfillment, streaming events back to the client.

 ## Overview
-This is a WIP project to work through the idea of combining [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract) and [Promises](https://en.wikipedia.org/wiki/Futures_and_promises).
-The contract defines the specification of the routine and the promise monitors its fulfillment, streaming events back to the client in real-time.
+C# doesn't have native support for DbC, like Eiffel or Scala for example, but there are some initiatves for it with [Code Contracts](https://docs.microsoft.com/en-us/dotnet/framework/debug-trace-profile/code-contracts) and [Spec#](https://en.wikipedia.org/wiki/Spec_Sharp).

-The intention of contracts and promises is that they relate to the behaviour of their routine and _not_ its implementation.
-This means that the contract is not only a formal specification of behaviour, it also defines what the unit tests should be.
-Testing side-effects are the exception to this.
+The intention of a contract is that it relates to the routine's behaviour and not its implementation.
+Since this is also what unit tests are supposed to test, it follows that unit tests should test the contract.
+Testing side-effects are the exception to this - maybe they're something to add to the contract or separate from the routine under contract.

+Streaming events back to the client of the routine can be handy sometimes.
+It's also nice not to have a library tied to a particular logging technology and instead leave it up to the client to do the logging from the events that are streamed back.
+This streaming may also open up calls to a more conversational style API.

 Promises can be chained to "subcontracts", so the one promise being returned captures all events from the contract and subcontracts.

 ## Description
 Each command handler defines its contract: preconditions, postconditions and exceptions thrown.
-The terminology is inspired by Eiffel.
+The terminology is borrowed from Eiffel.

 ```c#
 var contract = new Contract<TransferMoneyCommand, MoneyTransferredResult>()